eikek/docspell/website/site/content/docs/webapp/finding.md

 do fulltext search.
 The icon next to the search field can switch between these modes.

+In the user profile, you can switch this search bar to "power search" mode.
+This allows then to enter [complex queries](@/docs/query/_index.md).

 ## The *Names* option {#names}

 This searches in the item name, names of correspondent organization